Lump or mass (musculoskeletal) | Medical Council of Canada

 Given a patient with a musculoskeletal lump or mass, the candidate will

-1. an appropriate history and physical examination with particular attention to features suggestive of sarcoma;
+1. list and interpret clinical findings, including those derived from an appropriate history and physical examination with particular attention to features suggestive of sarcoma;

-1. determination as to whether the patient requires specialized or urgent diagnosis and treatment.
+3. construct an effective initial management plan, including determining whether the patient requires specialized or urgent diagnosis and treatment.